Safety – Incident investigation report sample

 But managing incident identifications, reports and investigations is hard and time-consuming

 Hopefully you aren't managing too many incidents (otherwise it may be time to assess your operations).
 But managing incidents and investigations can be time-consuming and a bit of a logistical nightmare at the best of times.

-If you are looking for a more integrated approach to managing your incidents, from hazard identification all the way through to incident investigation - then look at a designated safety management system.
+If you are looking for a more integrated approach to managing your incidents, from hazard identification all the way through to incident investigation - then look at a designated safety management system or incident investigation app.
 A proper system can take care of forms, documentation, photos, workflows and analytics.